ATCN: Resource-Efficient Processing of Time Series on Edge: Introduction

 \section{Introduction}

-The astonishing growth in deep learning algorithms has changed how embedded and cyber-physical systems (CPS) process the surrounding environment and has significantly improved the overall CPS performance on delivering their assigned tasks.
-For instance, the deep learning algorithms and architectures have powered the embedded systems in visual sensing applications such as pedestrian and object tracking \cite{revampt, obj_tracking_emb}, action detection \cite{rnn_actioDetection, fast_actionDetection}.
-Another dimension of deep learning, which has recently emerged in the edge, is time series analysis and forecasting.
-Healthcare \cite{ecg_tcn, health_1, health_2}, device health monitoring \cite{Deep_race, biglar_dev_health, dev_lstm_3}, machine translation \cite{lstm_machine_trans1, gru_mt} are some examples of deep learning use in time sequence analysis.
+The rapid growth in deep learning algorithms has changed how embedded and cyber-physical systems (CPS) process the surrounding environment and has significantly improved the overall CPS performance on delivering their assigned tasks.
+Time series analysis and forecasting are important applications that can significantly benefit from the deep learning paradigm on a broad range of smart IoT and embedded edge devices.
+Few pronounced examples are wearable health monitoring devices \cite{ecg_tcn, health_1, health_2}, on-board predictive maintenance \cite{Deep_race, biglar_dev_health, dev_lstm_3}, machine translation \cite{lstm_machine_trans1, gru_mt}, and smart transportation systems \cite{deo2018convolutional, xie2021congestion, mercat2020multi}.
+These applications all demand real-time accurate processing of time series on edge devices with limited computational resources.

 For most deep learning practitioners, recurrent networks and especially two elaborated models, namely, LSTM \cite{lstm_main} and GRU \cite{chung2014empirical}, are synonymous with time series analysis due to its notable success in sequence modeling problems such as machine translation, language processing, and device health monitoring.
-These models interpolate the output based on the current and temporal information, which is learned and captured in the hidden states and propagated through the time from one cell to the next adjacent cell.
-The propagation chain of hidden state causes two significant issues \cite{DBLP:empirical}: 1) gradient instability such as vanishing/exploiting gradients and 2) fewer levels of parallelization due to existing dependencies across the cells.
+These models interpolate the output based on the current and temporal information, which is learned and propagated across the hidden states sequentially.
+The propagation chain of hidden states causes two major issues \cite{DBLP:empirical}: 1) gradient instability such as vanishing/exploding gradients and 2) fewer levels of parallelization due to existing dependencies across the cells.